Shop incredible Black Friday deals now! Hurry, event ends December 3. Shop event.

 Lawn fertilizers are distinguished by the N-P-K numbers on the front of the bag.
 These letters stand for Nitrogen (N), Phosphorus (P) and Potassium (K) and represent the percentage by weight of each of those nutrients in the fertilizer.
 Nitrogen helps plants grow and green up, Phosphorus stimulates deep root development and Potassium provides all around health and disease/drought resistance.
 Choosing the right combination depends on a number of variables including sunlight exposure and climate.

-2. Step 2 Measure Out Fertilizer
+3. Step 3 Measure Out Fertilizer

 Follow the directions on the bag carefully.
 Determine the size of your yard then measure out the right amount of fertilizer.
 Depending on the measurement, using the whole bag may mean you're applying too much or too little.
 Never apply more fertilizer than the soil test or fertilizer label instructs.
 Even distribution is key.
-A great way to do this is to use a quality spreader, which ensures that the nutrient particles are evenly over the lawn, which will keep the health and colour consistent throughout.
+A great way to do this is to use a quality spreader, which ensures that the nutrient particles are spread evenly over the lawn, which will keep the health and colour consistent throughout.

-3. Step 3 Fill the Spreader
+4. Step 4 Fill the Spreader

 Fill the spreader while standing on pavement so you can clean up any spills.
 Sweep any fertilizer that lands on your walk, driveway or patio back onto the grass.
 Remember: 100 percent of any fertilizer that remains on a hard surface will end up in the storm drain or in streams and rivers.

-4. Step 4 Apply the Fertilizer
+5. Step 5 Apply the Fertilizer

 Begin fertilizing with your spreader at one end of your yard.
 This will provide a convenient starting and stopping point for each pass.
 Pay attention to how much you're overlapping each pass to avoid double-dosing the grass.